Dark brown wrinkled 7 Pot Douglah peppers with a cut pod and black handling gloves

 UMN Extension's general pepper guidance is a reliable baseline: start pepper seeds indoors before outdoor planting, keep germination warm, and transplant only after conditions are settled.
 For Douglah, an early indoor start is especially important because pods need time to move from green to full dark brown.

-If saving seed, isolate plants from other peppers.
-Open-pollinated superhots can cross, and a mixed garden can make next year's seed unreliable.
-The grow hotter peppers guide is useful for understanding environmental effects, but it should not replace true-to-type seed sourcing.
+If saving seed, isolate Douglah plants because open-pollinated superhots can cross and make the next generation unreliable.
+The grow hotter peppers article explains environmental heat effects, but it cannot replace true-to-type seed sourcing.

 Handling & Safety